 Hans has a selection of videos for the beginning cellist along with numerous beautiful recordings.

 The downside is that the videos are a little grainy, and the pace is a little fast for someone who has never played the cello.

 He is a Russian-born cellist who holds American citizenship and has held several principal cellist positions, including the Chamber Orchestra Kremlin, the South Dakota Symphony Orchestra.

 His Youtube channel has a mountain of great beginning level cello lessons and practices – over 600 videos at the moment!

 Carolyn Hagler is the mastermind behind Cello Discovery.

 This is an extremely affordable resource for learning the cello.
-At the moment it is $20 a month for access to everything in the site.
+At the moment it is $35 a month for access to everything in the site.
 Premium membership is $85/month which includes everything in the site and a monthly video exchange or 30 minute Zoom lesson.

 There are hundreds of highly-polished, sequential videos and super fun interactive music scores for the students to play along with.
 There is also a built-in community.
 There is no minimum subscription length and members can cancel anytime.

 Nothing else quite like this on the internet.
 (And yes, I work with Cello Discovery).